D-Pointer/imperium-server/README.md

 * `-u` or `--username` is the name of the Unix user that the server will run as if given.
 It is not mandatory and if not given then no user change is performed.
 Use this to drop root privileges if started as root.

+When starting the server will daemonize, ie. run in the background.
+TBD: this will be made optional at some point.

 ### Running with `stunnel`